PeeperLab/CopywriteR/README.md

 ## Contact

 We have tried to make the CopywriteR code readable and its use as easy as possible.
-If any questions arise regarding the package, or if you want to report any bugs, please do not hesitate and contact:
+For additional support next to GitHub, please refer the [Bioconductor support site](https://support.bioconductor.org/) for CopywriteR-related posts or to submit a question regarding the use of CopywriteR.
+To report any bugs, please do not hesitate and contact:

 - [Thomas Kuilman](mailto:t.kuilman@nki.nl)
 - [Oscar Krijgsman](mailto:o.krijgsman@nki.nl)